How to Promote a Blog on LinkedIn: 11 Tips That Actually Drive Traffic

 3. Increase Your LinkedIn Network

-The larger your LinkedIn network, the more people will see your blog updates and posts.
-A broad network helps you reach new readers every time you share content.
+The larger your LinkedIn network, the more people will see your blog updates.
+A broad, relevant network multiplies every piece of content you share.

-Start by connecting with people you already know, such as colleagues, past clients, classmates, and industry peers.
+Start by connecting with people you already know: colleagues, past clients, classmates, and industry peers.
 You can also send connection requests to people you meet at events or who interact with your posts.

 As your network grows, your blog links will appear in more feeds, boosting your traffic.
-To accelerate growth, comment on other people’s posts and join relevant conversations—this helps you build meaningful connections that engage with your content.
+To accelerate growth, comment on other people’s posts and join relevant conversations to build meaningful connections that engage with your content.

 For more ideas, see these LinkedIn follower growth tips.